-Consideration of applications will begin January 15, 2020.
+Consideration of applications will begin December 31, 2021.
 Applications can only be submitted electronically.
-To apply, please submit your curriculum vitae (with your email address), names and emails of three or more references, and a 1-2 page research proposal.
+To apply, access the link here http://apply.interfolio.com/98210 to submit your curriculum vitae (with your email address), names and emails of three references, and a 1-2 page research proposal.

 Johns Hopkins University remains committed to its founding principle, that education for all students should be grounded in exploration and discovery.
 Hopkins students are challenged not just to learn but also to advance learning itself.
 Critical thinking, problem solving, creativity, and entrepreneurship are all encouraged and nourished in this unique educational environment.
 After more than 130 years, Johns Hopkins remains a world leader in both teaching and research.
 Faculty members and their research colleagues at the university's Applied Physics Laboratory have each year since 1979 won Johns Hopkins more federal research and development funding than any other university.
 The university has nine academic divisions and campuses throughout the Baltimore-Washington area.
 The Krieger School of Arts and Sciences, the Whiting School of Engineering, the School of Education and the Carey Business School are based at the Homewood campus in northern Baltimore.
 The schools of Medicine, Public Health, and Nursing share a campus in east Baltimore with The Johns Hopkins Hospital.
 The Peabody Institute, a leading professional school of music, is located on Mount Vernon Place in downtown Bal...timore.
 The Paul H. Nitze School of Advanced International Studies is located in Washington's Dupont Circle area.